iamrajharshit/ProjectRakuten/README.md

-# ProjectRakuten
+# ProjectRa
-Rakuten Project on LLM optimization.
+Project on LLM optimization and compression.